LisaMJensen/programming-language-selector/README.md

 ## Description

-_This web application is intended to aid aspiring developers in their pursuit of a programming langauge to study that best suits them.
+_This web application is intended to aid aspiring developers in their pursuit of a programming language to study that best suits them.
 It utilizes a survey with multiple personality type questions to determine what programming language most closely aligns with them._

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_
+* _This web application can be viewed at the following gh-pages link: https://LisaMJensen.github.io/programming-language-selector ._
+* _Alternatively, you can clone the following github repository to view the code and open the html file in a web browser: https://github.com/LisaMJensen/programming-language-selector ._

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+_There are no known bugs at this time._

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_Please reach out to Lisa Jensen at leese_38@yahoo.com with any concerns or questions._

 ## Technologies Used